Quiz: Can you defend against XSS vulnerability?

 Latte ✅

 The trio is concluded by the Latte templating system (version 3.0).
-We will test its autoescaping.
-You can also explore its answers and behavior on the playground.
+We will test its autoescaping capabilities.
+You can also explore its responses and behavior on the playground.

 {var $str = "<'\"&"}